-• The Company reported a net gain on its currency forward contracts of ₱1.6 million in 2011 as compared with ₱2.7 net gain in 2010.
-This was due to the appreciation of peso vis-a-vis the US dollar in 2010.
+- The Company reported a net gain on its currency forward contracts of P4.8 million in 2011 as compared with P9.9 million net loss in 2010.
+This was due to the depreciation of peso vis-a-vis the US dollar in 2010. - The Company reported a P34.6 million receipt of tax credits in the first semester of 2010 which represents the refunds of duties and taxes from the Bureau of Customs arising from the Company's fuel purchases in previous years. - The Company incurred foreign exchange loss of \$\vee\$5.7 million from its foreign currency denominated financial assets in 2011 which is higher than \$\vee\$1.9 million foreign exchange loss in 2010.
+This was brought about by appreciation of peso vis-à-vis the US dollar in 2011. - The Company reported a P4.0 million gain on sale of interest in SC 69 in 2011. - Loss on sale of available-for-sale investments of ₽1.9 million was incurred in 2011. - The Company reported a £124.5 thousand loss on sale of property, plant and equipment in the first semester of 2010.

-- The Company reported a \$\mathbb{P}15.9\$ million receipt of tax credits in the first quarter of 2010 which represents the refunds of duties and taxes from the Bureau of Customs arising from the Company's fuel purchases in previous years. - The Company incurred foreign exchange loss of \$\mathbb{P}6.1\$ million from its foreign currency denominated financial assets in 2011 which is lower than \$\mathbb{P}10.3\$ million in 2010.
-This was brought about by appreciation of peso vis-à-vis the US dollar in 2010. - The Company reported a P4.0 million gain on sale of interest in SC 69 in 2011. - Loss on sale of available-for-sale investments of \$\mathbb{P}1.9\$ million was incurred in 2011. - The Company reported a \$\mathbb{P}38\$ thousand loss on sale of property, plant and equipment in the first quarter of 2010. - Gain on sale of inventories of \$\mathbb{P}7.8\$ million was earned in 2010.
-This mainly represents the sale of CIPP's bunker fuel inventory to a third party. - Provision for doubtful accounts of \$\mathbb{P}6.7\$ million and surety bond related charges of \$\mathbb{P}0.4\$ million was reported in 2010. - Equity in net losses of associates amounted to \$\mathbb{P}\$1.6 million was reported in 2011 brought about by net losses incurred by investees, particularly from Maibarara Geothermal, Inc., a 25% associate of the Company which is in preoperating stage. - Other income of \$\mathbb{P}4.5\$ million was reported in 2011which is higher than \$\mathbb{P}0.7\$ million in 2010 consisting of miscellaneous income and expenses, the individual components of which are not material in amount and nature.
+- Gain on sale of inventories of P1.4 million in the first semester of 2011 which is lower than P7.8 million in 2010.
+This mainly represents the sale of CIPP's bunker fuel inventory to a third party. - Provision for doubtful accounts of \$\mathbb{P}6.7\$ million and surety bond related charges of \$\mathbb{P}6.1\$ million were reported in 2010. - Income from option fee of P11.5 million was recognized in 2010.
+This represents option fee received from a third party related to the Company's SC 55. - Equity in net losses of associates amounted to P3.8 million was reported in 2011 brought about by net losses incurred by investees, particularly from Maibarara Geothermal, Inc., a 25% associate of the Company which is in preoperating stage. - Other income of £5.1 million was reported in 2011 which is higher than £1.4 million in 2010 consisting of miscellaneous income and expenses, the individual components of which are not material in amount and nature.

-Provision for income tax doubled from $\clubsuit 5.2$ million in 2010 to $\clubsuit 11.3$ million in 2010 due to higher taxable income in 2011.
-Provision for deferred income tax of $\clubsuit 5.4$ million was reported in the first quarter of 2011 which represents the tax effect on the use of NOLCO and MCIT while benefit from income tax of $\clubsuit 0.3$ million was reported for the same period last year.
-Company's share in income tax of a joint venture decreased to $\clubsuit 0.3$ million from $\clubsuit 0.6$ million.
+Provision for income tax rose from $\mathbb{P}9.2$ million in 2010 to $\mathbb{P}42.0$ million in 2011 due to higher taxable income in 2011.
+Provision for deferred income tax of $\mathbb{P}10.9$ million was reported in the first semester of 2011 which represents the tax effect on the use of NOLCO and MCIT while benefit from income tax of $\mathbb{P}4.2$ million was reported for the same period last year.
+Company's share in income tax of a joint venture slightly decreased to $\mathbb{P}527.1$ thousand from $\mathbb{P}558.2$ thousand.

-As a consequence of the above-cited factors, a net income of P47.3 million was reported in the first quarter of 2011 as compared with a net loss of P39.7 million in the same period last year.
+As a consequence of the above-cited factors, a net income of P136.3 million was reported in the first semester of 2011 as compared with a net loss of P113.9 million in the same period last year.

-Total consolidated assets decreased slightly to ₱3.41 billion as of March 31, 2011 from ₱3.43 billion as of December 31, 2010.
-Total consolidated liabilities also decreased from ₱387.4 million to ₱379.1 million.
-Equity declined from ₱3.03 billion to ₱3.05 billion.
+Total consolidated assets decreased slightly to P3.41 billion as of June 30, 2011 from P3.43 billion as of December 31, 2010.
+Total consolidated liabilities also decreased from P387.4 million to P379.1 million.
+Equity improved from P3.05 billion to P4.27 billion.

-Following are the material changes in the accounts in the Consolidated Balance Sheets between March 31, 2011 and December 31, 2010:
+Following are the material changes in the accounts in the Consolidated Balance Sheets between June 30, 2011 and December 31, 2010: